zzhikai/tp/docs/UserGuide.md

 edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/JOB] [r/ROUND] [s/SKILL]...
 ```

-* Only valid indexes are edited. e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
+* Only valid indexes are edited. <br>
+  e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
-* Only positive indexes are edited. e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.
+* Only positive indexes are edited. <br>
+  e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.

 <br>